vippsas/vipps-woocommerce/README.md

 ## How can I get help if I have any issues?

-For issues with your WooCommerce installation you should use the support forum on wordpress.org: https://wordpress.org/support/plugin/woo-vipps For other issues you should contact Vipps: woocommerce@vipps.no
+For issues with your WooCommerce installation you should use the support forum here on wordpress.org.
+For other issues you should contact Vipps.

 # What are the requirements?
 * WooCommerce 3.3.4 or newer is required
 * PHP 5.6 or higher is required.
 * An SSL Certificate is required.
-* Vipps eCommerce version 2, and if using "Vipps Hurtigkasse": Express Checkout.
-[Sign up here](https://api.vippsbedrift.no/v1/partial/signup/vippspanett/woocommerce)